-UBS's financial results may be negatively affected by changes to assumptions and valuations, as well as changes to accounting standards
+UBS AG's financial results may be negatively affected by changes to assumptions and valuations, as well as changes to accounting standards

-UBS prepares its consolidated financial statements in accordance with IFRS.
+UBS AG prepares its consolidated financial statements in accordance with IFRS.
 The application of these accounting standards requires the use of judgment based on estimates and assumptions that may involve significant uncertainty at the time they are made.
 This is the case, for example, with respect to the measurement of fair value of financial instruments, the recognition of deferred tax assets, the assessment of the impairment of goodwill and estimation of provisions for contingencies, including litigation, regulatory and similar matters.
 Such judgments, including the underlying estimates and assumptions, which encompass historical experience, expectations of the future and other factors, are regularly evaluated to determine their continuing relevance based on current conditions.
 Using different assumptions could cause the reported results to differ.
 Changes in assumptions, or failure to make the changes necessary to reflect evolving market conditions, may have a significant effect on the financial statements in the periods when changes occur.
 Estimates of provisions for contingencies may be subject to a wide range of potential outcomes and significant uncertainty.
-For example, the broad range of potential outcomes in UBS's proceeding in France increases the uncertainty associated with assessing the appropriate provision.
-If the estimates and assumptions in future periods deviate from the current outlook, UBS's financial results may also be negatively affected.
+For example, the broad range of potential outcomes in UBS AG's proceeding in France increases the uncertainty associated with assessing the appropriate provision.
+If the estimates and assumptions in future periods deviate from the current outlook, UBS AG's financial results may also be negatively affected.

 Changes to IFRS or interpretations thereof may cause future reported results and financial position to differ from current expectations, or historical results to differ from those previously reported due to the adoption of accounting standards on a retrospective basis.
-Such changes may also affect UBS's regulatory capital and ratios.
-For example, UBS adopted IFRS 9 effective on 1 January 2018, which required it to change the accounting treatment of financial instruments measured at amortized cost and certain other positions, to record loans from inception net of expected credit losses instead of recording credit losses on an incurred loss basis, and is generally expected to result in an increase in recognized credit loss allowances.
-In addition, the expected credit loss ("ECL") provisions of IFRS 9 may result in greater volatility in credit loss expense as ECL changes in response to developments in the credit cycle and composition of UBS's loan portfolio.
+Such changes may also affect UBS AG's regulatory capital and ratios.
+For example, UBS AG adopted IFRS 9 effective on 1 January 2018, which required it to change the accounting treatment of financial instruments measured at amortized cost and certain other positions, to record loans from inception net of expected credit losses instead of recording credit losses on an incurred loss basis, and is generally expected to result in an increase in recognized credit loss allowances.
+In addition, the expected credit loss ("ECL") provisions of IFRS 9 may result in greater volatility in credit loss expense as ECL changes in response to developments in the credit cycle and composition of UBS AG's loan portfolio.
 The effect may be more pronounced in a deteriorating economic environment."

 In the section "2.
 Security specific Risks", the subsection entitled "6.
-UBS has announced its intention to make certain structural changes in light of regulatory trends and requirements and the Conditions of the Securities do not contain any restrictions on the Issuer's or UBS's ability to restructure its business" is completely replaced as follows:
+UBS has announced its intention to make certain structural changes in light of regulatory trends and requirements and the Conditions of the Securities do not contain any restrictions on the Issuer's or UBS's ability to restructure its business" is renamed to "6.
+UBS has announced its intention to make certain structural changes in light of regulatory trends and requirements and the Conditions of the Securities do not contain any restrictions on change of control events on the Issuer's or UBS's ability to restructure its business" and is completely replaced as follows:

 "6.
-UBS has announced its intention to make certain structural changes in light of regulatory trends and requirements and the Conditions of the Securities do not contain any restrictions on the Issuer's or UBS's ability to restructure its business
+UBS has announced its intention to make certain structural changes in light of regulatory trends and requirements and the Conditions of the Securities do not contain any restrictions on change of control events on the Issuer's or UBS's ability to restructure its business